pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-At the bottom, no-one can be surprised to see pop taking the spot of loweset weighted reviews.
+At the bottom, no-one can be surprised to see <span class="strong-text">pop music having lowest weighted reviews</span>.
 Metal purists are known for the dislike of most deathcore, metalcore, and nu-metal, and it shows here as well.

 #### Best and worse countries